 7.2.1.1 File generation and reporting

-The measurement job control related service producer (e.g., NF measurement job control service producer, NSSI measurement job control service producer, NSI measurement job control service producer or network measurement job control service producer) provides the measurement results (i.e., the value of the measurement type(s)) to the performance data reporting related service producer, and the performance data reporting related service producer generates the performance date file(s) for the consumer(s) and emits the "notifyFileReady" or "notifyFilePreparationError" notifications to the subject consumer(s) who have subscribed to these notifications.
+The performance data reporting related service producer generates the performance date file(s) for the consumer(s) and emits the "notifyFileReady" or "notifyFilePreparationError" notifications to the subject consumer(s) who have subscribed to these notifications.

 How the measurement job control related service producer provides the measurement results to the performance data reporting related service producer is out of scope of the present specification.

-The performance data reporting related service producer shall be able to allow the consumer to access the file using the following file transfer protocols, and the performance data reporting related service producer shall always act server while the consumer shall always act as the initiator (client) of file transfer actions:
+The performance data reporting related service producer shall be able to allow the consumer to access the file using the following file transfer protocols, and the performance data reporting related service producer shall always act as the server while the consumer shall always act as the initiator (client) of file transfer actions:

 - FTP;